brucemack/WARS-Birdhouse/README.md

 made available for amateur (non-commercial) purposes in the spirit of experimentation and knowledge sharing amongst the ham community.
 At the very least, we're creating homes for some lucky birds in our area.

-Please contact Bruce MacKinnon (KC1FSZ) for more detail on the technical aspects of this project.
+Please contact Bruce MacKinnon (KC1FSZ) if you have technical questions.
 I am interested in home-brew radio projects, many of which can be found [on my QRZ page](https://www.qrz.com/db/kc1fsz).